faucetsdn/daq/docs/device_report.md

 RESULT skip security.passwords.http Port 80 not open on target device.

 --------------------
-security.passwords.https
+security.admin.password.https
 --------------------
-Verify all device manufacturer default passwords are changed for protocol: HTTPS, and new passwords are set.
+Verify all device manufacturer default passwords are changed for protocol: https, and new passwords are set.
 --------------------

 Starting Nmap 7.60 ( https://nmap.org ) at XXX